 Stammering (stuttering) is common.
 It is estimated that about 1 in 20 children under school age may have a stammer at some time, and that nearly 1 in 10 people will develop at stammer at some point in their life.
 Up to 9 out of 10 children who stammer will naturally grow out of it.
 An estimated 1-3 in 100 adults stammer or believe they stammer.
 Between 3-4 men stammer for every woman who stammers.
 Recent figures may appear to be higher than earlier ones because of changes in how the data are collected, rather than because more people are developing a stammer.

 Research studies indicate that stammering occurs across all cultures and in all social groups.

 Is there any treatment for a stammer?

 For most preschool children with a developmental stammer (stutter), the stammer goes away without any treatment.
 If it is needed, treatment is much more effective for preschool children than for older children and adults.
 Stammering that persists into school age tends to be harder to treat.

 How can you help your own child?

 If you have any concerns about a young child’s speech, it is important to obtain advice as soon as possible.
 This is known as 'early intervention'.
-Speech therapists, who provide treatment for stammering, are based in local health centres and hospitals.
+Speech and Language Therapists, who provide treatment for stammering, are based in various locations in the community or in hospitals.
 You may be able to refer your child directly or you can ask your doctor or health visitor to do this for you.

 You can help children who stammer by: